 The most profitable mobile game in the first quarter of 2021 was Roblox, which is available for both iOS and Google Play.
 This means that online features are important for users, for example, the ability to play in a team and against other players.
 The second most popular and profitable was Genshin Impact, which recently received the Apple Design Award for visual experience.
 This fact also underlines the importance of cross-platform capabilities: the game has become a bestseller not only for smartphones, but also for PCs and consoles.

 If we talk about genres, the biggest increase in the number of downloads was shown by hyper casual games (+6.7 points), children’s games (+1 point), simulators (+0.6 points) and racing (+0.3 points).

 The download of companion apps for game consoles has naturally increased.
 My Nintendo, Xbox Game Pass, PlayStation App, Steam, Nintendo Switch and Xbox apps in the United States were mostly downloaded in April last year.
 However, the download rate is also higher now than before the pandemic.

 In addition, the report paid particular attention to advertising in mobile games.
 It turned out that the attitude of users towards it has improved (if we compare the fourth quarters of 2020 and 2019).
 Rewarded videos remain the most popular type of advertising in the United States.

 Streaming has contributed to user engagement and monetization.
 It became popular a year before the pandemic, and in April of this year, engagement per user on sites such as Discord and Twitch reached its maximum.

-In conclusion, App Games Managing Director Annie Jane Yu points out that mobile games will remain the largest and strongest growth vertical in the application industry.
+App Games Managing Director Annie Jane Yu points out that mobile games will remain the largest and strongest growth vertical in the application industry.
 This will be facilitated by cross-platform functionality, which will allow every mobile user to get a console-level experience.